theduke/quickjs-rs/libquickjs-sys/README.md

 They are used if the `embedded` feature is enabled.

-To updat the bindings, follow these steps:
+To update the bindings, follow these steps:

 * (Install [just](https://github.com/casey/just))
 * Update the download URL in ./justfile